gabrieleandro/cv/index.md

 ## Summary

-_A self learning Developer Full-stack from Brazil.
+_A Full-Stack Developer from Brazil.
-Working as freelancer since 2010._
+Well expirience with designed, wrote and maintained several Websites, Web systems as freelancer since 2010._

 [Github](https://github.com/gabrieleandro)